-The Associate Deans for the MBA and Executive MBA in coordination with the Senior Associate Dean for Faculty and Research and the Area Coordinators are responsible for planning and coordinating the elective offerings each year in the degree programs.
+The Senior Associate Deans for degree programs in coordination with the Senior Associate Dean for Faculty and Research and the Area Coordinators are responsible for planning and coordinating the elective offerings each year in the degree programs.
 Electives that are offered need to represent a balance of courses that are essential for our students, that respond to specialized student interests, and that leverage faculty talent.